 Discovered in 2011 thanks to the initiative of one of our members, the L555 SNP is almost unique to our Borders branch.

 FTDNA introduced their BigY Next Generation Sequencing test in 2013.
 Although interpretation of the SNPs identified by early BigY test results initially proved difficult, a methodology was been developed independently that is gave interpretations of BigY data that was compatible with the work of leading L21 "citizen scientists" including Dennis Wright, Mike Walsh and Alex Williamson.
 Today FTDNA place all newly identified SNPs on their publicly-recognised halpotree of mankind.

 Building on the results of our early BigY tests, including six funded in part by a few generous members, FTDNA launched their custom-designed L555 SNP Pack test in April 2016.
 This tests for 86 SNPs within or downstream of the L555 block, and enables members of our large Borders branch who had not taken a BigY test to be placed on the FTDNA haplotree.

-Analyses of these L555 BigY tests suggests that the Border surname probably dates from the 14th century, as roughly predicted by contemporary records.
+Analyses of these L555 BigY tests, including FTDNA's new "Discover More" tool, suggests that the Border surname probably dates from the first half of the 14th century, as roughly predicted by contemporary records.

 More specifically, these tests have enabled distinctive SNPs to be associated with the Bonshaw and Castle Irvine lines, and this triangulation means that the haplotree of mankind can now be extended down to within pedigrees developed by conventional genealogy - perhaps the "holy grail" of genetic genealogy.
 The Study is one of a very few that to date have been able to do this.